Research Student Group

 - Monthly tea and coffee afternoons – a chance to socialise with research students from elsewhere in the department and get to know the large and diverse student body.

-- Termly socials – these vary each term but previous events have included meals out, bowling, afternoon tea, and crazy golf.
+- Termly socials – these vary each term but previous events have included meals out, bowling, afternoon tea, crazy golf and movie nights.

 Academic and career activities